 The Germ Reaper - Ultraviolet Light Sanitizer.
 UV-c Sanitizing Portable - Kills 99.9% of Germs, Bacteria, Mold, and Viruses effectively

-- Sanitize and Sterilize items quickly 10 seconds.
-Destroys odor causing bacteria and mold.
+- Sanitize and Sterilize your mask quickly - just 10 seconds.
+Actually gets rid of odor causing bacteria.

 - U/V C Technology allows germs, viruses and bacteria to be killed, even on porous surfaces, Requires (4) AA batteries (Not Included).
 EPA Est No. 96307-CHN-1.